 3. Pet Sale Scams

-The con artists often offer the pets at unusually low rates and insist that they be shipped as opposed to picked up in person, AARP reported, noting that the seller demands payment via cash transfer.
+Con artists often offer pets at unusually low rates and insist that they be shipped as opposed to picked up in person, and the seller demands payment via cash transfer.
 Of course, the pet never arrives, and the victim takes the hit without recourse, as Cash App doesn’t guarantee refunds.

 4. Rental Scams

 Cash App warns users to be on the lookout for apartment and home rental deposit scams.
 The fraudster purports to have an unusually low-priced rental available but says you have to transfer money for a deposit before you can see it.

 Clever fraudsters use comments on legitimate giveaways to post fraudulent giveaways with similar themes.
 By creating a similar giveaway campaign and asking Cash App users to retweet it, the fake campaign gets shared with others.
 Scammers also ask users to reply with and/or send them a direct message with their $cashtags to “award” them.

 Since Cash App allows the purchase of Bitcoin within the app, it is no surprise that Cash App users have seen an increase in investment scams, often for fraudulent cryptocurrency offerings.
 Scammers send out emails and messages for fake can’t-miss investment opportunities with the hope that some people will fail to do due diligence before revealing financial information or investing.